IPC 354 – Explained

 IPC 354 is a non-bailable offence, which means that the accused cannot be released on bail without the permission of the court.
 The punishment for this offence can range from imprisonment for a term of up to two years to imprisonment for a term of up to seven years and also include a fine.
 The severity of the punishment will depend on the nature and gravity of the offence committed.

-IPC 354 and IPC 509 are two different sections of the Indian Penal Code that deal with different types of offenses.
+IPC 354 and IPC 509 are two different sections of the IPC that deal with different types of offenses

 IPC 354 deals with the offense of assault or criminal force against a woman with an intention to outrage her modesty.
 This section includes offenses such as stalking, physical contact or advances made towards a woman, and any other act that violates the modesty of a woman.
 The punishment for the offense of IPC 354 is imprisonment for a term that may extend up to two years or with fine, or both.